TPM Quantum Lab

 In this research he combines his philosophy of technology work on design methods and design for values with his initial PhD research on the foundations of quantum mechanics.

 In 2017 he published a first special issue that calls attention to the societal impact of quantum technologies: there is a need for non-physics scholarship to engage with these technologies, and for efforts to make quantum technologies understandable for non-physicists.
 For taking up these challenges Pieter Vermaas led two TU Delft vision teams on quantum technologies that explored the societal impact of quantum technologies.
-More publications of the TU Delft Quantum Vision Team:
+These TU Delft Quantum Vision Teams resulted in a magazine on quantum internet and one on quantum computing:

 Publications